-So, I don’t recommend writing dates this way, unless you’re quoting someone’s spoken words or writing fictional dialogue.
+So, I don’t recommend writing dates that way, unless you’re quoting someone’s spoken words or writing fictional dialogue.
 In that case, it would be jarring for the reader to come across something like: ‘She said, “He’s coming home on 7 June.”’

 This isn’t quite the case in the US, though.
 There, a date might well be written as ‘October 5th’ and spoken as ‘October fifth’.
 The ‘of’ in ‘the fifth of October’ has no purpose when the month comes first; and, although we Brits would still say ‘the’ before the day regardless of the sequence, Americans often don’t.
-‘The Fourth of July’, is an exception, again, though the occasion also might be called ‘July Fourth’.
+‘The Fourth of July’, is an exception, again, though that occasion also might be called ‘July Fourth’.

 So, how should you choose which format to use?
-As with many other aspects of writing, it’s important to bear in mind the target readers (and their expectations), the nature of the material, and the context.
+As with many other aspects of writing, it’s important to bear in mind the target readers and their expectations, the nature of the material, and the context.

 Cardinal day numbers (‘1’ rather than ‘1st’ etc.) tend to work better in all but the most formal, old-fashioned types of writing.
 All-numeric dates and abbreviated month names are useful in tables and some other structures, but would make for awkward reading in normal sentences.

 Consistency matters as well.
-If you publish any kind of written material as part of the running of your business, it’s valuable to give it a consistent ‘look and feel’ – this will help your customers to read your content smoothly and will reinforce your brand identity.
+If you publish any kind of written material as part of the running of your business, it’s valuable to give it a consistent ‘look and feel’.
+This will help your customers to read your content smoothly and will reinforce your brand identity.
 The way you present dates is a part of this – perhaps a fairly small part, but one worth paying attention to.